 In order to assist the House in its examination of issues of privilege the House appoints a Committee of Privileges and Members' Interests at the commencement of each Parliament.
 The Committee of Privileges was first established, by standing order, on 7 March 1944.
 The committee's current name dates from 2008 when it absorbed the functions of the former Committee of Members' Interests.
-The committee's functions in relation to Members' interests are covered under the heading 'Pecuniary interest' in the Chapter on 'Members'.
+The committee's functions in relation to Members' interests are covered in the Chapter on 'Members'.